caniceirotiago/caniceirotiago/README.md

 Welcome to my GitHub profile!
 I’m a developer diving into the world of programming and technology, with a background in veterinary medicine.

 - 🏢 Currently, I work as a software developer, contributing to diverse projects that involve technologies like Docker, Django, React, and Spring Boot.
-- 🏛️ I recently completed the "Acertar o Rumo" course at the University of Coimbra, where I deepened my knowledge in Java, Jakarta EE and React.
-- 🚀 Currently, I’m enhancing my skills in various technologies and exploring new libraries and frameworks.
 - In a previous career, I spent 6 years as a veterinarian.
 This experience has given me a unique perspective and problem-solving skills that I now bring to my tech projects.

 #### Programming Languages & Frameworks